Ferki-git-creator/fsp/README.txt

 2. Create a list of base patterns.
 3. For each new pattern:
    a.
 Check for a similar pattern in base patterns.
    b.
-If similar, store as REF (offset + length) or differences.
+If similar, store as REF (offset + length).
    c.
 If unique, store as LITERAL.
 4. Record results:
    - Base patterns
    - References/differences for repeated patterns
    - Unique LITERAL data
+5. Save compressed data to a file (e.g., output.txt) as raw bytes.
-5. Decompression:
+6. Decompression:
    a.
-Load base patterns
+Read compressed bytes from file
    b.
 Apply references/differences to reconstruct repeated patterns
    c.
 Add unique LITERAL data unchanged